sif-boudjellal/breast_cancer_classification_ViT/README.md

-# breast_cancer_classification_ViT
+# breast cancer classification using  prerained Vision Transformer models
-in this repo wanna present a Vision Transformer code for breast cancer classification using Pytorch and Timm
+in this repo, wanna present a prerained Vision Transformer models for breast cancer classification using Pytorch and Timm , and BreaKHis dataset.